patbeirne/tf/README.md

    in: src-filename    file to read
        dest-filename   file to write
    returns: Null
+   except: OSError if src or dest file cannot be found/created
 ```

 Simply copies a source file to a destination file.
-Filenames may include folders or . or .. prefixes.
+Filenames may include folders or . or .. prefixes; use `/` to separate folder+filename.
 The destination is overwritten if it exists.
 This function reads-&-writes one line at a time, so it can handle megabyte files.
 Typical speeds are 100kB/sec on an ESP8266.

-**NOTE** this function *only works on text files*.
+**NOTE** this function *only works on text files* delimited by `\n`.
 Line lengths of up to 4096 work fine on the ESP8266.

 #### cat()